 We have learned that Medicare allows for one wheelchair every five years.
 That should be taken into account when choosing a chair, although it can be hard to think ahead.
 Just try to remember that, as the disease progresses, your needs a few years from now may be different.

 Feeding tube Two doctors (both internists) have mentioned that Mother might need a feeding tube (see 15.
 Living Will and 19.
 Update, August 2003).
 Mother's living will explicitly cites the feeding tube as an example of care she doesn't want.
 Several studies have shown that feeding tubes neither extend the life of people with dementia nor make them more comfortable, which is why the Alzheimer's Association recommends not using feeding tubes (694K PDF document).
-(See also Brown University's Center for Gerontology and Health Care Research.)
+(See also this informative article.)

 Incontinence Early in the disease, Mother began to go to the bathroom very frequently, possibly as a precaution to avoid an accident.
 Later, she lost control of her bladder, then of her stool.
 See 14.
 Slow Decline Continues.

 Living will A legal document that spells out your wishes regarding your medical care should you not be able to express them yourself.
 The living will also lets you designate a healthcare representative, who will make decisions in your stead.
 See 15.
 Living Will, 19.
 Update, August 2003, and 21.
 Update, May 2005.

 Medication See What LBD Is.
 There is no cure for Lewy body disease.
 Right now, doctors prescribe drugs to treat four major features found in Lewy body disease.
 Many of the medications are the same that Alzheimer's and Parkinson's patients take:

 Here are some other medications Mother has taken: